 Autumn Frost Hosta is one of my favorite hostas.
-The leaves have blue centers and wide yellow margins around the edge.
-By Summer time, the margins will turn a creamy white.
-It’s a hardy perennial and comes back year after year.
+The leaves have blue green centers and wide yellow margins around the edge.
+By summer time, the margins will turn a creamy white.
+It’s a slug resistant hardy perennial that comes back year after year.

 Variegated hostas really pop in any shade garden.
 This variety has pretty yellow and green foliage that is cheerful and sunny.
 For a similar version with pure white margins, check out my growing tips for Hosta Minuteman.

-Autumn Frost Hosta is an easy to grow Plant for Shady Spot.
+Autumn Frost Hosta is an easy to grow Plant for a Shady Spot.

 Autumn Frost hosta is a moderate grower and has thick leaves.
 Thick leaves are great news because it means the plant is less likely to be bothered by slugs which are a common problem for hostas.